-This winter the OGWC will launch a comprehensive analysis of a broader set of policies, programs, and public investments and develop a long-range plan for meeting our 2035 and 2050 goals.
+In the winter of 2021, the OGWC will launch a comprehensive analysis of a broader set of policies, programs, and public investments and develop a long-range plan for meeting our 2035 and 2050 goals.
 The analysis and planning will include a transparent and accessible public involvement process.